richtabor/MerlinWP/README.md

 If you are using the [Redux Framework](https://wordpress.org/plugins/redux-framework/) in your theme, then you can import it as well.
 Please look at the `merlin-filters.php` file for an example on how to define the Redux import files.

 ### 4 Easy Digital Downloads license activation step
+You will need to use the EDD and the EDD software licensing addon on your shop, to use this step.

 By default this step is disabled, so you have to enabled it in the `merlin-config.php` file (look at the the _Configure Merlin WP_ step above).

 Once all the needed settings are configured in the `merlin-config.php` file, the license activation step will show up, right after the child theme step.

+The integration is done for the [EDD licensing theme example](https://docs.easydigitaldownloads.com/article/382-automatic-upgrades-for-wordpress-themes), which you can also add to your theme.
+This will add a **Theme license** page in *Appearance* wp-admin menu of the theme, where the user can deactivate or check the license expiration date.

 ### 5. Add filters